Larry Baldock: The Kiwi Party

 On 16 May 2007, Baldock and his former colleague Gordon Copeland, then a United Future List MP, announced that they would be forming a new Future New Zealand party after expressing dissatisfaction with party leader Peter Dunne's support of the child-discipline bill.

 After the announcement that Copeland and Baldock would co-lead the new party, they held an inaugural party meeting in Tauranga, Baldock's city of residence, and stated that forty-five former members of the pre-merger Future New Zealand had attended, although the party had between sixteen and twenty members at that time.
 Former United Future List MP Bernie Ogilvy also joined Future New Zealand, as party secretary.

 On 17 July 2007, the Future New Zealand website's Copeland Chronicle (June 2007) edition announced that the Party had achieved its five hundred member goal required for registration under the New Zealand Electoral Act 1993 as a viable political party.
 The newsletter also stated that Copeland and Baldock would now work on establishing a Board of Management and Board of Reference for the party.

 On 28 January 2008, Future New Zealand was renamed The Kiwi Party.
 Baldock became sole party leader, while Copeland concentrated primarily on parliamentary matters.
 Baldock successfully collected 390,000 signatures against the Child Discipline Act, which forced a referendum on the issue.
 Baldock has proposed giving parents the right to strike their children with implements stating, "I'm not opposed to the wooden spoon or ruler because you can control things with that better than you can with an open hand."

-In the 2008 general election, Baldock stood for the Tauranga electorate, but came a distant fourth, with approximately five percent of the vote.
+In the 2008 general election, Baldock stood for the Tauranga electorate, but came a distant fourth, with approximately five per cent of the vote.
 The Kiwi Party also performed poorly, receiving 0.54% of the party vote nationwide.

 Undaunted by its poor performance, the Kiwi Party held a conference in Christchurch in March 2009, and announced its intention to contest the 2011 general election.
 As The Family Party and New Zealand Pacific Party had been dissolved, it would have been the only Christian based party in the contest.